hastexo/hastexo-xblock/README.md

 ## Purpose

-The hastexo XBlock orchestrates a virtual environment (a "stack") that runs on a private or public cloud (currently [OpenStack](https://www.openstack.org) using the its orchestration engine.
+The hastexo XBlock orchestrates a virtual environment (a "stack") that runs on a private or public cloud (currently [OpenStack](https://www.openstack.org) or [Gcloud](https://cloud.google.com/)) using its orchestration engine.
 It provides a Secure Shell session directly within the courseware.

 Stack creation is idempotent, so a fresh stack will be spun up only if it does not already exist.
 An idle stack will auto-suspend after a configurable time